kutaybilgic/Two-Body-Numerical-Simulation/README.md

 to start simulation run two_body_animation.py and give necessary inputs

+Input example:
+the time step : 0.15
+the tlast : 100
+the mass ratio : 0.5
+the eccentricity = 0.7

 when simulation is running
 - press p for pause/unpause
 - press r for rewind